alvaro-ruizg/LearnGit/README.md

 3. Modify index.html to add a `<div>` containing your name.
 Also, add a simple style in the `<style>` section.
 4. Stage index.html and make your first commit.
 Don't forget the message!
 5. Push your changes.
 You will need to log in.
-6. Resolve any conflicts if they arise.
-Do not delete the work of another student!
+6. Resolve the conflicts if needed.
+Do not delete other student work!
+6. Type "done" in the Aules and press the submit button.